noidexe/Enjin-Coin-Documentation/docs/unity.md

 Let's create a fungible item called **doubloons**.
 We intend to use doubloons as our main, in game currency like gold.

-Go to the cryptotiems screen, and click **Create**.
+Go to the cryptoitems screen, and click **Create**.
 We fill out the values as follows:

 ![Cryptoitems Create Item](../docs/images/unity_cryptoitems_example1_1.png)